You are listening to the Sean Hannity Radio Show Podcast.

 What is good for the goose is good for the gander.

-We're tired, and we're tired of you all killing us, so they showed you just how tired we are.
+We're tired, and we're tired of you all killing us.

-That's what black lives matter, the same group that got invited to the White House that Hillary seeks out counsel from.
+That's what Black Lives Matter, the same group that got invited to the White House that Hillary seeks out counsel from.

 Your reaction.

-The hypocrisy of that, Sean, is actually it actually screams at you.
+The hypocrisy of that, Sean, is actually.

 Let me tell you why.

-If in fact you use that same group of people that flood the streets of Dallas, Ferguson, Baltimore, and you flood the streets of New Orleans, you flood the streets of Chicago and say we're not gonna take this anymore,
+If, in fact, you use that same group of people that flood the streets of Dallas, Ferguson, Baltimore, and you flood the streets of New Orleans, you flood the streets of Chicago and say we're not going to take this anymore, that we're tired of you killing us, talking to the people who are actually perpetrating that type of crime and murder in the streets of those cities that I named,

-that we're tired of you killing us, talking to the people who are actually perpetrating that type of crime and murder in the streets of those cities that I named, I think that would be the most effective way to send a message to the genesis of this in the community.
+I think that would be the most effective way to send a message to the genesis of this in the community.

 Black people only represent 13% of the entire population.

-And for someone to say that black men, young black men are being hunted down and shot is absolutely ludicrous.
+And for someone to say that black men, young black men, are being hunted down and shot is absolutely ludicrous.

 Let me tell you why.

-If in fact there was an all-out effort to try and take out young black men by an armed police force, Sean, that would not be a very difficult thing to do.
+If, in fact, there was an all-out effort to try and take out young black men by an armed police force, Sean, that would not be a very difficult thing to do.

-But when you look in Chicago, when you look in New Orleans, Philadelphia, and you see these types of things happening, young black men by and large are the greatest threat to themselves, and we're only aiding and abetting that by not dealing with the systemic and the genesis of this problem within the community.
+But when you look in Chicago, when you look in New Orleans, Philadelphia, and you see these types of things happening, young black men, by and large, are the greatest threat to themselves.

 I'm talking about all Americans.

-I got that.
+I got you.

 And that's something we have to face.

-When are we gonna face it?
+When are we going to face it?

-Well, wait a second.
+But wait a second.

 Obama had eight years, and black Americans and minority Americans, they're not better off, are they?